 Today’s cars have sophisticated cooling systems equipped with multiple heat sensors and computer-controlled electric fans designed to keep your engine running in any weather.
 But overheating can still happen.

+There are many reasons why your car could be overheating.
 Components like rubber hoses, gaskets and water pumps can spring a leak with regular wear and tear, says Richard Reina, product training director of CARiD.com, an online auto parts seller.
 He adds that certain driving conditions, like stop-and-go traffic on a hot day, can put significant stress on the cooling system, causing it to fail.

 Fortunately, you can usually avoid this problem with regular maintenance by a certified mechanic, who will check your car’s coolant and oil levels and inspect hoses, fans, the thermostat and other parts in the cooling system, Reina says.

 But what do you do if your temperature gauge starts to climb toward “H” or the dashboard warning light flashes?
 “The steps you take could mean the difference between replacing a $20 thermostat and thousands of dollars in repairs,” says Reina.